 During meal times, try to focus on food's sensory qualities such as its aroma, color and texture in addition to its flavor.
 Instead of simply asking, "Do you like tonight's burrito?" you might also say, "Do you like the crispy texture of the tortilla?"

 Raise a Restaurant Critic

-One of the best ways to teach kids an appreciation for gourmet food is to take them to lots of different kinds of restaurants.
+One of the best ways to teach kids an appreciation for gourmet food is to take them to lots of different kinds of restaurants, when and if possible.
 There, they can sample new dishes that are prepared differently than what they usually eat at home.
 If possible, choose restaurants where your child can see meals being prepared in the kitchen.
 That way, you can discuss the ingredients and cooking methods.

 Make It Multicultural

-Cuisines from around the globe can expose your child to all kinds of flavors and textures they might not normally have the opportunity to eat.
-Don't be afraid to try cuisines besides your local Mexican or Italian restaurant – also check out restaurants that serve foods from Southeast Asia, Africa and South America.
+Cuisines from around the globe can expose children to all kinds of flavors and textures they might not normally have the opportunity to eat.